Rekihyt/Sifu/notes.md

 Bar Bar # select Bar, try and fail to match its Bar, then fallback to Bar. select Bar for Bar Bar
 ```

-The scope should include the current pattern up to the top level, and any along
+The scope should include the current trie up to the top level, and any along
 the way.

 ---